pawankt/processbeat/README.md

 * [Golang](https://golang.org/dl/) 1.7

 ### Init Project
-To get running with Processbeat and also install the dependencies, run the following command:
+To get running with Processbeat and also install the dependencies, run the following command

 ```
 make setup